Source: Sports Turf Managers Association

 The highest industry certification, six professionals were notified recently they had successfully passed following an extensive examination at the 2016 STMA Conference & Exhibition in San Diego, Calif. last month.

 Recognizing the importance of fostering and improving professionalism within the industry, STMA began offering this unique program in 2000 to provide a higher level of education to its members.

 Currently, affiliates from 37 U.S. states hold CSFM status, including Jeffrey Salmond, newly elected STMA President and Director of Athletic Field Management for the University of Oklahoma.

 “The CSFM course was designed to challenge our member's knowledge of managing sports fields and draw upon all aspects of education and industry experience," says Kim Heck, CEO of STMA.
 “Those who employ a CSFM benefit by having an individual with dedication to field safety, effective facility management and a commitment to excellence.”

 To attain the professional designation, turf managers must demonstrate competency in the following areas: agronomics, pest management, administration and sport specific safety requirements.
 Exams are proctored on a rolling basis and at the annual STMA Conference & Exhibition.
-The 2017 event will be held in Orlando, Fla.
+The 2017 will be held in Orlando, Fla.
 Jan.
 24-27.

 STMA is the not-for-profit, professional association for men and women who manage sports fields worldwide.
 Since 1981, the association and its 34 local chapters have been providing education, information and sharing practical knowledge in the art and science of sports field management.
 Its more than 2,600 members oversee sports fields and facilities at schools, colleges and universities, parks and recreational facilities, and professional sports stadiums.